 Laser therapy can be used to treat or manage the port-wine stains, although to a limited extent.
 It is also used to treat small varicose veins and as an adjuvant for sclerotherapy or endovascular ablation (see below) [7,10].

 Problematic varicose veins can be closed off by using high-frequency radio waves to create local heat in the affected vein.
-This is generally associated with fewer risks and faster recovery when compared to ligation and stripping .
+This is generally associated with fewer risks and faster recovery compared to ligation and stripping .

 Similarly, the normal leg can also be lengthened surgically to achieve matching size .